Jay Barkus

 Availability

-I practice from Sunrise Wellbeing in Groby on Friday afternoons and also have online sessions available, either on a Wednesday or Thursday afternoon, between 6pm to 8pm.
+I practice from Sunrise Wellbeing in Groby on Friday afternoons between 2pm to 8pm.